ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 {% hint style="warning" %}
 **Warning:** Before running the next command, make sure to **update** the values in the ``examples/ionoscloud/dbaas/postgres-cluster.yaml`` file.
 Look for ``spec.forProvider`` fields.
-It is required to specify the datacenter (via ID or via reference),LAN (via ID or via reference), CIDR, and location(in sync with the datacenter) and also credentials for the database user.
+It is required to specify the data center (via ID or via reference),LAN (via ID or via reference), CIDR, and location(in sync with the datacenter) and also credentials for the database user.
 {% endhint %}

-### Create datacenter CR, LAN CR, and Postgres cluster CR
+### Create a Data Center CR, LAN CR, and Postgres cluster CR

-To ceate datacenter CR, LAN CR, and Postgres cluster CR, run the following command:
+To ceate data center CR, LAN CR, and Postgres cluster CR, run the following command:

 ```bash
 kubectl apply -f examples/ionoscloud/dbaas/postgres-cluster.yaml
 ```

-### Get datacenter, LAN, and Postgres cluster CRs
+### Get a Data Center CR, LAN CR, and Postgres cluster CR

-To check if the Postgres cluster CR created is synced and ready, run the following command:
+To check if the created Postgres cluster CR is synced and ready, run the following command:

 ```bash
 kubectl get postgresclusters
 ```

-#### Output
+{% hint style="success" %}
+**Result:** Your output will be:

 ```bash
 NAME       READY   SYNCED   CLUSTER ID                            STATE      AGE
 example    True    True     9b25ecab-83fe-11ec-8d97-828542a828c7  AVAILABLE  93m
 ```
+{% endhint %}

 To view more details, run the following command: